lia-papadopoulos/PROJ_optimalCoding_arousal/src_code/data_analysis/README.md

 ## Modules used to aid the data analysis

-1. `fcn_processedh5data_to_dict.py`: Loads in single-session neural and behavioral data from an .h5 file and outputs a dictionary for the session that contains all relevant information for downstream analyses (e.g., pupil trace, cell spike times, stimulus onset times, etc).
-This function is called at the beginning of every analysis script, and the resulting "data dictionary" is the starting point for subsequent analyses.
+1. `fcn_processedh5data_to_dict.py` and `fcn_processedNWBdata_to_dict.py` : These functions load in single-session neural and behavioral data from either a .h5 file or a .nwb file; they then output a dictionary for the session that contains all relevant information for downstream analyses (e.g., pupil trace, cell spike times, stimulus onset times, etc).
+One of these two functions will be called at the beginning of every analysis script (depending on whether the user is loading data from a .h5 or .nwb file), and the resulting "data dictionary" is the starting point for subsequent analyses.
 2. `fcn_SuData.py`: Set of functions that aid in the analysis of the neural and behavioral data from a particular recording session.
 Many of the functions in `fcn_SuData.py` take a session's data dictionary as input (i.e., the output of `fcn_processedh5data_to_dict.py`), perform some computation, and then store the results as a new key-value pair in the dictionary.
 3. `fcn_SuData_analysis.py`: The functions in this module take in the results of various analyses and perform additional computations (e.g., perform session-averaging).